1nst4ll/sothebys_listings_scraper/README.md

 The script will generate two CSV files in the project directory:

 1.  `[sanitized_agent_name]_links.csv`: Contains the list of property names, locations, and links for the specified agent.
-2.  `[sanitized_agent_name]_properties.csv`: Contains the detailed information scraped for each property, including up to 60 image links.
+2.  `[sanitized_agent_name]_properties.csv`: Contains the agent name, category ('Real Estate'), and detailed information scraped for each property, including up to 60 image links.

 Replace `[sanitized_agent_name]` with the actual name of the agent, sanitized for use in a filename (e.g., spaces replaced with underscores).